 It’s scary to think that people will ‘judge’ you if they see you eating junk food but it’s crucial and so worth it.

-You have to ‘normalize’ previously forbidden foods.
-I teach you how to do that in my book and in Binge Free Academy.
+You have to ‘normalise’ previously forbidden foods.
+I teach you how to do that inside Binge Free Academy.

 Get out.
 See friends.
 Make plans.
 Buy a swimsuit.
 Go to the beach.
 People who do fun adventurous things think less about food because they are too busy having fun to care.